-A full-mouth rehabilitation can also be called a full-mouth reconstruction, or full-mouth restoration and it restores the function and aesthetics of every tooth in the upper and lower jaw.
+A full-mouth rehabilitation can also be called a full mouth reconstruction, smile makeover, or full-mouth restoration and it restores the function and aesthetics of every tooth in the upper and lower jaw.
 It can involve several cosmetic procedures including dental implants, veneers, crowns, dental bridges, tooth bonding, tooth contouring, teeth whitening, gum lifts, and occlusal correction.
 Full-mouth rehabilitations are recommended for patients with worn, damaged, and/or missing teeth.
 Patients with severely damaged teeth, those suffering from temporomandibular disorder (TMD), and those with worn down teeth due to bruxism (clenching and grinding) are also good candidates.
 Damaged dentition can affect your health by impacting your bite and your ability to chew, and therefore choose healthy foods.
-If your damaged dentition is due to poor oral hygiene which led to decay and periodontal disease, then your overall health could be compromised.
+If your damaged dentition is due to poor oral health, then your overall health could be compromised.
 A full-mouth rehabilitation improves the look, but also the health of your smile.

 To determine whether a patient is a candidate for full-mouth rehabilitation, Dr. Fondriest will examine the look and function of your teeth, gums, and jaws, gather your dental history and check for neuromuscular issues.
 The examination will likely include x-rays, photographs, impressions of your teeth, and a bite model.
 This information will be used to determine the extent of the problem, and to develop a step-by-step treatment plan.